-While we shouldn't be visiting our family and friends, it doesn't mean our puppies can't!
-Aunt Martha is probably lonely and would love to puppy sit while you go shopping for her!
+While we shouldn't be taking our puppies to a public park, it doesn't mean our puppies can't go safe places!
+Aunt Martha is probably lonely and would love to puppy sit while you go shopping!

-Do you have friends who have healthy, vaccinated, social and friendly dogs who are good with puppies?
+Play dates.
+Do you have friends who have social and friendly dogs who are good with puppies?
 There is nothing better than a good mentor.
-Set up play dates!
 Of course, you will choose your puppy's friends wisely and be sure that they are safe from bad experiences and bad examples!
 The best play dates are hanging out together, sniffing around the yard, interspersed with fun romps, not constant revved up knock-down wrestling matches.
-He's not there to play, he's there to practice good manners, boundaries, and learn to share.
-Play dates are really about being in a new environment with all the new smells and sounds and becoming confident and relaxed wherever they go.
-On new floors and stairs and with new people.
+He's not there to play, he's there to feel safe, practice good manners, boundaries, and learn to share.

-It's still possible to socialize your puppy through passive socialization rather than direct puppy-to-dog / puppy-to-human interaction.
+Socialize your puppy through passive socialization rather than direct puppy-to-dog / puppy-to-human interaction.
 The ultimate goal of all socialization is that the puppies remain neutral, focused on their owner, not over-excited wanting to say hi to everyone and every thing.
 Your puppy is learning to be calm instead of over-stimulated in new situations and around new people and animals.
 There is a benefit to not allowing your puppy to rush up to every dog and human squealing, "can I pet your puppy?"
-Of course, pups do need to see and sniff and say 'hello' to a wide variety of humans, big and small, but in a safe way, for both of you.
+Of course, pups do need to see and sniff and say 'hello' to a wide variety of humans, big and small, but in a SAFE way, for both of you.

 The best thing about passive interaction is the cautious puppy gets more time to observe and acclimate without being swarmed or overwhelmed.
 He has the choice to say 'hello' or not, and leave when he's done.
 Appropriate social distance is the length of his 6 foot leash (or a 4 foot leash, plus your extended arm.)
 If he decides to venture to the end of his leash to go see someone six feet away, it preserves your safe social distance - and he's able to retreat back to his own comfort zone if and when he needs to without being followed.
 Is yours an excitable puppy?
 Simply shorten that distance to keep him from jumping all over the person and allow him more time to acclimate and his emotions to settle down.
 You can take this time to explain how you would like them to greet your pup so he will be more successful when you do let him say 'hello' to that person in the park.
 Keep meetings short, at a polite distance, and move on.